Settings & Hotkeys

 Built-in presets

 Six factory presets ship with the app.
-Every one of them has Auto Mode on, the Morphological noise-gap filter, and the High quality preset by default.
+Every one of them has Auto Mode on and the High quality preset by default.

 You can also save your own preset from the Overlay page.
 Custom presets are stored as JSON in %LOCALAPPDATA%\OLEDGuard\ and can be exported/imported.